-If you and your partner split up, your partner may want to sell the home without your agreement.
-If this happens, you could lose any rights to the home you might have had.
-Find out what to do in this situation.
+After you separate, your partner may want to sell the home without your agreement.
+If this happens, you could lose any rights to the home.
+However, it may be possible to prevent this.

 Your partner cannot sell the home without your consent if you are the sole or a joint owner.